 There's not much that a new user to Linux can actually customize in Elementary OS.
-While they do offer easy to use apps and an interface that is simple and easy to use, I found it quite limiting in capabilities without replacing major apps with better and more mainstream options from the AppCenter.
+While they do offer easy-to-use apps and an interface that is simple and easy to use, as I mentioned, I found it quite limiting in capabilities without replacing major apps with better and more mainstream options from the AppCenter.
 Epiphany seemed to do an OK job but it doesn't support extensions.
 It does, however, offer Firefox Sync capabilities but it's just not good enough in my opinion.

-I'm giving it a 3/5 on the basis that it's a bit too limiting for new users.
+I'm giving it a 3/5 on the basis that it's a bit too limiting for new users and with the recent 5.1 update, I experienced more freeze-ups and annoyances than before.
 I'm basing this on what it comes with by default.
-Is it a great os for the minimalist?
+Is it a great choice for the minimalist?
 Absolutely.

 Interested in trying it out for yourself?
 Grab it from here.
 What do you like about Elementary OS?